Projects where you can help restore the Wilts & Berks Canal

 Further information about all the Trust Work Parties and other restoration projects can be obtained from Work Parties Director Rachael Banyard (Tel.
 01249 892289) or the Trust Office (Tel 0845 226 8567)

 To the east of Station Road Arch Bridge, adjacent to the canal, is an electricity sub-station.
 When it was built, the ground level was raised such that the towpath alongside was narrowed and displaced into the canal channel.
-Additionally, there is a very steep and often muddy climb from this towpath up to the level of the road (the towpath did not pass under this bridge as here it changed from the south side of the canal to the north).
+Additionally, there was a very steep and often muddy climb from this towpath up to the level of the road (the towpath did not pass under this bridge as here it changed from the south side of the canal to the north).
 For some time, the Branch had considered how it could improve this section of towpath and so enable the canal to be dredged to full width.

 Although this lies close to the village of West Challow it is important to point out that the canal at this point lies within the parish of Childrey.
 Bridleway No 7 goes between the two villages and is well used by walkers, horse riders and cyclists.
 The path crossed the canal by way of a bridge but until recently we were not entirely certain as to what type of bridge was there originally.
 Brickwork is visible indicating a structure 16'6" square and having done limited investigative work appears to be in reasonable order.
 At the Uffington Show we were approached by someone who lived in West Challow as a child and walked to school in Childrey every day.
 He remembered that it was a flat plank bridge ( which in turn had replaced the original lift bridge) until being demolished in 1948.
 Incidentally at that time the next lift bridge to the west only a few hundred yards away was still in situ.